eecs280staff/tutorials/docs/cli.md

 #### Windows/WSL and Linux (Bash shell)
 {: .primer-spec-toc-ignore }

-Verify you're using the Bash shell, typical on WSL Ubuntu Linux.
+Verify you're using the Bash shell, which is typical on WSL Ubuntu Linux.
 ```console
 $ echo $0
 -bash